Martin van den Brink award

 Jos Benschop (ASML), Pieter Kappelhof (Hittech Group), Adrian Rankers (Mechatronics Academy), Hans Krikhaar (Hurli) en Martin van den Brink (ASML)

 Suitable candidates can be passed on to President Hans Krikhaar before TBD.

 Marco Wieland (Mapper Lithography) receives the Martin van den Brink Award 2018

 Award for ‘technical conscience’ of electron beam lithography

 Marco Wieland (Mapper Lithography) received the Martin van den Brink Award June 7, 2018.
 This system architecture award was presented at a gala dinner held at the Evoluon in Eindhoven as part of the Dutch Technology Week.
-The event was organised by the Dutch Society for Precision Engineering (DSPE) in collaboration with Brainport Industries.
+The event was organized by the Dutch Society for Precision Engineering (DSPE) in collaboration with Brainport Industries.
 Marco Wieland is the CTO and co-founder of Mapper Lithography in Delft.
-He serves as the 'technical conscience' in the development of electron beam lithography into a full-blown supplement to optical lithography.
-This conventional lithography is the technology with which Martin van den Brink's ASML has grown to become world market leader.
+He serves as the ‘technical conscience’ in the development of electron beam lithography into a full-blown supplement to optical lithography.
+This conventional lithography is the technology with which Martin van den Brink’s ASML has grown to become world market leader.

 Martin van den Brink Award 2016 for founder of mechatronics in the Netherlands